ian-fox/vault-plugin-secrets-jwt/README.md

 ### Keys

-Returns the generated private key, in base64 encoded PEM format.
+Returns the generated private key, in base64 encoded in PKCS8 PEM format.

 Example
 ```